simonmichael/hledger/hledger/Hledger/Cli/Commands/Check.md

   which in turn should encourage you to reconcile regularly with those real world balances - another strong defense against errors.
   [`hledger close --assert`](#close---assert) can help generate assertion entries.
-  Over time the older assertions become somewhat redundant, and you can remove them if you like (they don't affect performance much, but they add some noise to the journal).
+  (Over time these become somewhat redundant, so you might choose to remove them later to reduce clutter.)

 - **uniqueleafnames** - no two accounts may have the same last account name part (eg the `checking` in `assets:bank:checking`).